SSX: Gameplay

-SSX 3 introduced a second, intermediate set of Uber Tricks.
+SSX 3 also introduces a second, intermediate set of Uber Tricks.
 Each character has an associated Uber Trick.
 The unlimited boost system was tweaked to where the player simply had to complete nine Uber Tricks to get the boost bonus but has a time limit, and after that expires, the second tier must be completed again to regain unlimited boost.
-Certain combinations of spins, flips, and Uber Tricks resulted in Monster Tricks, worth even more points than uber tricks; the catch was that the combination had to be memorized, such as the Triple Backflip Superman, and the combination had to be unlocked through certain goals in the game, such as staying on a rail for 120 m.
+Certain combinations of spins, flips, and Uber Tricks resulted in Monster Tricks, worth even more points than uber tricks.
+The points for the combinations are only unlocked after completing certain goals in the game, such as staying on a rail for 120 m.

-In SSX on Tour, Uber Tricks are presented as Monster Tricks, though most of them resemble the more advanced Uber Tricks and are much easier to perform than the Monster Tricks of SSX 3.
-Where previous SSX titles used the main trick buttons and the tweak button for later titles to perform Uber Tricks, the Monster Tricks are performed by combinations of directions entered on the right analog stick.
+SSX on Tour added more character customization and introduced the sport of skiing into franchise.
+All Uber Tricks in SSX on Tour are now known as Monster Tricks and are much simpler to execute than the Monster Tricks of SSX 3.
+Where previous SSX titles used the main trick buttons and the tweak button for later titles to perform Uber Tricks, the Monster Tricks in SSX on Tour are performed by pushing the right analog stick in different directions.

+SSX Blur was a Wii exclusive, being one the first games to utilize the full capabilities of the Wiimote and the nunchuck.
+Blur introduced slalom events and the groove meter, which made the music intensify every time you stuck a trick, as well as increase your speed and height in the air.
+Uber Tricks this time around are now called Ubers and required the player to draw special shapes in the air with their Wiimotes.

-In the 2012 SSX reboot, its Uber Tricks can be tweaked by doing certain things like holding RT and performing the trick and it gets more points.
+In the final SSX installment, its Uber Tricks can be tweaked with the use of additional button to gets more points.
 Also as an alternative to getting unlimited boost after completing six Uber Tricks, Super Uber Tricks are allowed to be performed, as opposed to Monster Tricks.
-Super Uber Tricks are even more intense than regular Uber Tricks; if both trigger buttons are held while performing an Uber Trick, a trick unique to the player's character is performed, which is worth even more points than anything else.
+Super Uber Tricks are even more intense than regular Uber Tricks; if both trigger buttons are held while performing an Uber Trick, a trick unique to the player's character is performed worth the most points out of every possible trick.